Bigos: Etymology

-The Polish word bigos is probably of German origin, but its exact etymology is disputed.
+The Polish word bigos is probably of Italian or German origin, but its exact etymology is disputed.
 According to the Polish loanword dictionary edited by Elżbieta Sobol, it may derive from German begossen, meaning "doused" or "basted".
 Jerzy Bralczyk similarly derives the word from archaic German Beiguss, "sauce".
-Aleksander Brückner has proposed German Bleiguss, "piece of lead", as a possible source, referring to a tradition of divining from strangely shaped flakes of molten lead dropped into water.
+Aleksander Brückner has proposed the German Bleiguss, "piece of lead", as a possible source, referring to a tradition of divining from strangely shaped flakes of molten lead dropped into water.
 Maria Dembińska rejects this etymology as "doubtlessly erroneous", suggesting instead either archaic German becken, "to chop", or old German bîbôz (Beifuss in modern German), meaning "mugwort" (Artemisia vulgaris), a herb that was popular in medieval cuisine.
-Andrzej Bańkowski also points to Italian bigutta, or "pot for cooking soup", as a possible derivation via German.
+Andrzej Bańkowski also points to the Italian bigutta, or "pot for cooking soup", as a possible derivation via German.